Otto Wagner – his spirit fills every corner of the city.

 We have told you a bit about Otto Wagner and his influence on Viennese architecture and design.
 Perhaps his largest project was the design of the Stadtbahn that today can be seen along the metro lines U4 and U6.
 An important station of the Stadtbahn was one located at Karlsplatz as it was the first station before heading to Hütteldorf (following the route of today’s U4) and it consisted of two small pavilions that were built in 1898/1899.
 Today’s buildings are not the original pavilions, however.

 On September 29, there is the opportunity to visit the museum as part of the “Tag des Denkmals 2019”.
 The Tag des Denkmals is organized by the Austrian Federal Monuments Authority (Bundesdenkmalamt – BDA).
-The aim of the event is to make the public aware of the importance of cultural heritage and to raise awareness about heritage protection and monument preservation.
+The aim of the event is to make the public aware of the importance of cultural heritage.
+Also to raise awareness about heritage protection and monument preservation.